Our Town Hall Project on Display

 As well as modern construction workers and behind-the-scenes staff, there are some incredible heritage trades involved.
 Stonemasonry, mosaic making, stained glass repair and manufacture, horology: these are all crafts that would have been widespread in the 1870s but are now very much specialist – and rare – trades.
 They are, however, critical to our restoration project.

-Thirty large portraits and 60 smaller contextual images in the exhibition show the pride that the modern team have discovered in being able to lovingly restore, and give new life to, the work of the forgotten workforce who went before them.
+Thirty portraits show the pride that the modern team have discovered in being able to lovingly restore, and give new life to, the work of the forgotten workforce who went before them.

-As work on the Our Town Hall project continues to bring it up to modern safety standards, improving access to the building and its artefacts, and creating a new visitor attraction, the photographic record is also ongoing: only a small selection of the images is on show in this first exhibition.
+As work on the Our Town Hall project continues to bring it up to modern safety standards, improving access to the building and its artefacts, and creating a new visitor attraction, the photographic record is also ongoing.
 The full collection will form part of the historical archive, telling the stories of the people who lovingly restored the Town Hall for all to see.

-Have you visited Portraits of a Workforce?
+Have you seen Portraits of a Workforce?
 We'd love to know what you think of it - please leave us any comments on this simple feedback form.